 Enhancing Customer Service

 Organizations are finding it extremely difficult to provide 24/7 customer support to their clients.
 A chatbot can be a good replacement as it won’t have any time restriction.
 It can instantly answer a consumer’s query in the most efficient way possible.
 This helps in increasing the consumer retention and engagement as he/she doesn’t have to wait for a human for basic assistance.
+For example, bots can be used in the context of communication platforms such as Skype for Business to automate customer service tasks and enhance the customer experience.

 It Acts as an App Manager!